 When bacteria enters the bladder, it becomes irritated and inflamed, sometimes causing urge incontinence.
 When a person experiences a urinary tract infection, it can cause pain and discomfort.
 Since Turmeric is an antioxidant and anti-inflammatory agent, it can be used to help prevent infections, such as bladder infections, from happening in the first place.

 How Much Turmeric Should You Take?

 As with any supplement, including turmeric with curcumin, always consult your doctor about how you should be incorporating it into your diet and lifestyle.
 If you are taking certain medications, you will always want to be aware of the potential side effects that turmeric might have.
 Be cautious with combining turmeric with any medication and speak to your health care provider first.

 We’ve put together some healthy recipes that use turmeric and may help fight inflammation.
 Turmeric is fat-soluble, so eating it with high-quality fat may help with its absorption in the body.
 Enjoy!

 No-Bake Energy Bites w/ Turmeric

-At Personally Delivered, we offer many products that can be used in conjunction with adding turmeric for inflammation to your lifestyle.
+At Personally Delivered, we offer many products that can be used in conjunction with adding turmeric for inflammation and help with infection prevention to your lifestyle.
 Urinary incontinence due to the aforementioned bladder inflammation condition can cause the need to use pads, liners, or protective underwear.
 Give us a call and one of our Product Experts can speak to you about your symptoms and help you find the products you may need.